StardockCorp/Stardock-Software-Localization/README.md

 ### Adding a new language file
 The en (English) file can be used as a template for all new language files.

 On your local PC, in the directory where the lang file is stored, copy the en.lng file and immediately paste it in the same directory - creating a 'copy' of it.
-Rename it to the [ISO 639-1 Cod](https://www.loc.gov/standards/iso639-2/php/code_list.php) formatted lng file (example de.lng for German)
+Rename it to the [ISO 639-1 Cod](https://www.loc.gov/standards/iso639-2/php/code_list.php) formatted lng file (example de.lng for German).
+You can then test that your edits fit in the App UI.

-Open it, copy all the text, and use the 'Add file' option to create a new file in your fork, pasting in the English text for editing.
+Once complete, you can go to your fork, 'Add file' and 'create a new file', pasting in your translated text.
 ![Add file](https://cdn.stardock.us/support/uploads/msedge_2023-10-04_11-12-09.png)

+NOTE: DO NOT 'Upload' a file as it bypasses the .gitattributes formatting that is done to the lang files, namely, that the files MUST retain their UTF-16 LE encoding.

 ## Language File Format and Testing
 ### App group A